-MAIS samples were collected throughout Monday Creek at established annual monitoring stations from 2001 through 2007.
+MAIS samples were collected throughout Monday Creek at established annual monitoring stations from 2001 through 2008.
 Six stations along mainstem of Monday Creek have sufficient data to conduct a regression analysis (n>5).
 From this analysis there is evidence of long-term biological improvement.
-Of the six stations, three showed improvement (P 0.04, 0.02, and 0.04), one showed marginal improvement (P 0.09), and two showed no improvement (JH00500 and MC00830).
+Of the six stations, five showed significant improvement (P = 0.04, 0.02, 0.01, 0.05 and 0.04).
+One site showed no improvement (JH00500).
 The three sites with the greatest improvement occurred at MC00300 (mainstem Carbon Hill, Bucks Inn), MC00510 (mainstem upstream of Lost Run), and MC00580 (Oreville).